SalomePlatform/shaper/src/BuildPlugin/doc/interpolationFeature.rst

 .. centered::
   Create an interpolation

-Select one or several vertices or points in a viewer.
+Select one or several vertices or points in the viewer.

 - **Closed** makes the interpolation curve closed.

-- **Reorder** reorders selected points to minimize length of the curve.
+- **Reorder** reorders the selected points to minimize the length of curve.

-- **Tangents** makes start and end of the curve tangent to selected edges.
-User has to select edges for start and end in corresponded fields.
+- **Tangents** makes start and end of the curve tangent to the selected edges.
+The user has to select start and end edges in the corresponding fields.

 **Apply** button creates an interpolation.

-**Cancel** button cancels operation.
+**Cancel** button cancels the operation.

 **TUI Command**: